openstack-archive/sahara/doc/source/userdoc/mapr_plugin.rst

 * exactly 1 *Webserver* process
 * odd number of *ZooKeeper* processes but not less than 1
 * *FileServer* process on every node
-* at least 1 Cinder volume or ephemeral drive per instance
+* at least 1 ephemeral drive (then you need to specify the ephemeral drive in the flavor not on the node group template creation) or 1 Cinder volume per instance

 Every Hadoop cluster must contain exactly 1 *Oozie* process